Deutsche Baseball Liga

-The Deutsche Baseball Liga (English: German Baseball League) or DBL is the professional elite competition for baseball in Germany.
+The Deutsche Baseball Liga (English: German Baseball League) or DBL is the premier professional league of baseball in Germany.
 Until 2024, the league was called Baseball-Bundesliga.
 The winner is awarded the German championship.
-Like most European sports leagues, the league uses a system of promotion and relegation and currently consists of eleven teams in two divisions, with each team playing six games against each other team in the division.
+Like most European sports leagues, the league uses a system of promotion and relegation and currently consists of twelve teams in two divisions, North and South, with six teams each.
 The league is regulated by the German Baseball and Softball Federation (DBV).